Supervised Image Classification with Random Forest in R

 2.2.
 Checking up the Coordinate Reference System

-We also check their CRS (coordinate reference system) and ensure they all have the same coordinate properties.
+We also check their CRS (coordinate reference system) and ensure they’ll have the same coordinate properties.

 # Compare CRS, if they are different make them equal